artefactory/choice-learn/README.md

 You are welcome to contribute to the project !
 You can help in various ways:
 - raise issues
 - resolve issues already opened
-- develop new features
+- develop new features and tests
 - provide additional examples of use
 - fix typos, improve code quality
-- develop new tests

 We recommend to first open an [issue](https://github.com/artefactory/choice-learn/issues) to discuss your ideas.
 More details are given [here](./CONTRIBUTING.md).